MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Moves one or both of Misty's arms.

+When moving Misty's arms, it's helpful to understand their orientation.

+* At 0 degrees, Misty's arms point straight forward along her X axis, parallel to the ground.
+* At +90 degrees, Misty's arms point straight down towards the ground.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack; however, Misty's arms are not currently configured to move to this position.
+* At -90/+270 degrees, Misty's arms would point straight up towards her head, perpendicular to the ground; however, the upward movement of Misty's arm movement is currently limited to -29 degrees.

+For more information about Misty's arm movement ranges, see [Coordinate System & Movement Ranges.](../../../misty-ii/robot/misty-ii/#coordinate-system-amp-movement-ranges)

 Parameters

 * arm (string) - The arm to move.
 You must use either `left`, `right`, or `both`.
 * position (integer) - The new position to move the arm to.
-Expects a value of 0 - 10.
-5 Points the arms straight forward.
+Expects a value of 90 (fully down) to -29 (fully up).
+0 Points the arms straight forward.
 * velocity (integer) - Optional.
 A value of 0 to 100, specifying the speed with which the arm should move.
 * duration (integer) - Unused at this time.
 Can use `null` or `0`.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.